How to organize your life using Our Version of the marie kondo Method

 The Design Twins’ Real Life Organizing Method

 Marie Kondo is all about perfection.
-And I think perfection is over-rated.
-I believe that shooting for perfection can make the task impossible.
+And we think perfection is over-rated.
+We believe that shooting for perfection can make the task impossible.
 So let’s compromise.

 Besides the planned “dates” when you find yourself “puttering about” use that time to tackle another area.
 This works really well for me.
 I’ve started to get into the habit of just opening a cupboard, drawer or closet and getting to work.
 It’s like the feeling I get from doing a mini workout.
 I’m mentally energized with the feeling of productivity.